camdendotlol/voyagerstatus/README.md

 # Voyager Status

-This is a Bash script to calculate how far away Voyager 1 and 2 are from Earth.
+This is a Bash script to calculate how far away Voyager 1 and 2 are from the Sun.

 ![Example image showing the script in use with Voyager 1 and 2](/example.png)